brightadams/ghana-plant-disease-detection-using-autoencoders/README.md

-## Crop Disease Detection on Mobile Devices: Autoencoder vs ResNet
+## Transfer Learning for Ghanaian Crop Disease Detection: A Comparative Study of Autoencoder and ResNet

 This repository explores the feasibility of using deep learning models for crop disease detection on mobile devices.
 The project compares the training performance of an autoencoder-based model and a ResNet model, considering factors crucial for mobile deployment: